-20 pages maximum for items a through l (suggested page number limits are included in each section; literature cited does not count towards 20 page limit)
+20 pages maximum for items (a) through (l) (suggested page number limits are included in each section; literature cited does not count towards 20 page limit)

-- a) Introduction
+a) Introduction

-- Introduction should include, but is not limited to, a statement of the problem, project justification, approach, and expected impacts. (~2 pages recommended)
+Introduction should include, but is not limited to, a statement of the problem, project justification, approach, and expected impacts. (~2 pages recommended)

-- b) Overall objectives addressed
+b) Overall objectives addressed

-Include a description of how project fits with the objectives of Horticulture Innovation Lab, Feed the Future, and the specific Feed the Future plans within the target country(s). (~1 page recommended)
+Include a description of how project fits with the objectives of Horticulture Innovation Lab, Feed the Future, and the specific USAID Mission and USAID-funded project plans within the target country. (~1 page recommended)

-c) Specific project objectives

-Include a list and description of project objectives. (~1 page recommended)

-d) Activities and methodology

-Outline the activities and methodologies required to accomplish each objective.
-Successful proposals should include the project research plan and outline how research is to be conducted, analyzed and disseminated. (~5 pages recommended)

-e) Roles of partners

-Indicate the team members whose expertise is critical to each phase of the project and the role the partners played in project development. (~1 page recommended)

-f) Timeline of activities

-Include a timeline to accomplish activities and expected outcomes. (~1 page recommended)

-g) Outreach and capacity building
+- c) Specific project objectives Include a list and description of project objectives. (~1 page recommended) - d) Activities and methodology Outline the activities and methodologies required to accomplish each objective.
+Successful proposals should include the project research plan and outline how research is to be conducted, analyzed and disseminated. (~5 pages recommended) - e) Roles of partners Indicate the team members whose expertise is critical to each phase of the project and the role the partners played in project development. (~1 page recommended) - f) Timeline of activities Include a timeline to accomplish activities and expected outcomes. (~1 page recommended) - g) Outreach and capacity building